NOTE: This post may contain affiliate links. Read the disclosure for details.

 Facing reality and looking at your finances on paper can be stressful, especially if you don’t make enough money to support your current lifestyle.

-However, after this reality check is completed and you start to experience the rewards that come from not spending more money than you make, it is well worth it!
+However, after this reality check is complete and you start to experience the rewards that come from not spending more money than you make, it is well worth it!

-With the right mindset, budgeting can be simple, pleasant, and even enjoyable when done correctly.
+Budgeting can be simple, pleasant, and even enjoyable when done correctly and with the right mindset.